wooorm/refractor/readme.md

 ## Compatibility

 This package is at least compatible with all maintained versions of Node.js.
-As of now, that is Node.js 14.14+ and 16.0+.
+As of now,
+that is Node.js 14+.
 It also works in Deno and modern browsers.

 Only the custom built syntaxes in `refractor/lang/*.js` will work with `refractor` as Prism’s own syntaxes are made to work with global variables and are not importable.

 refractor also does not support Prism plugins, due to the same limitations, and that they almost exclusively deal with the DOM.

 ## Security